Google G-Suite for Education

 G-Suite for Education will be used across the curriculum

-From September 2020, we intend to use G Suite for Education - a set of education productivity tools from Google including Gmail, Calendar, Docs, Classroom, and more used by tens of millions of students and teachers around the world.
+We intend to use G Suite for Education - a set of education productivity tools from Google including Gmail, Calendar, Docs, Classroom, and more used by tens of millions of students and teachers around the world.
 Pupils will use their G Suite accounts to complete assignments, communicate with their teachers and learn 21st century digital citizenship skills.

 We will use a special version of the core GSuite Apps to provide a secure learning intranet for our pupils and staff.
 Pupils will use a Gmail login to access our system servers and the intranet and internet in school.
 With school Gmail and Google Docs, for example, work and emails cannot be shared with external email accounts, only with others within @chalkhillprimaryschool.co.uk - the school’s Google domain.
 Google require basic information to set up these accounts, your child’s year group and name.